Jury selection begins in the first trial in the Georgia election case against Trump and others

 THE JURY SELECTION PROCESS

-The 450 prospective jurors summoned to appear at the courthouse in downtown Atlanta on Friday will spend several hours filling out an extensive questionnaire formulated by prosecutors, defense attorneys and Fulton County Superior Court Judge Scott McAfee.
-Those will then be scanned into a shared drive accessible to the lawyers.
+The court summoned 450 prospective jurors to appear at the courthouse in downtown Atlanta on Friday.
+Fulton County Superior Court Judge Scott McAfee and lawyers for each side introduced themselves, the prospective jurors were sworn in, a prosecutor summarized the indictment and the judge explained how jury service works.
+Then the prospective jurors began filling out an extensive questionnaire formulated by prosecutors, defense attorneys and McAfee.
+The completed questionnaires were to be scanned into a shared drive accessible to the lawyers.

 On Monday, prospective jurors will be called in groups of 14 for individual questioning.
 For each group, the judge will ask questions to determine whether anyone has qualifying hardships that would keep them from being able to serve as a juror.
 Then the prosecution and the defense attorneys will have one hour per group of 14 prospective jurors to ask questions.